theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/README.md

 representative cross sectional area of the parallel setup, and the ensemble average hydraulic diameter will be the representative hydraulic diameter of the mass flowrates.
-Then perhaps to keep Re in the same order of magnitude, as individual pipe Re, i will use the ensemble
+Then perhaps to keep Re in the same order of magnitude, as individual pipe Re, i will use the ensemble average.

 $$ \frac{A_{xsTotal} \mu_{avg}}{D_{Havg}} \sqrt{Be_avg}
 ~ \frac{A_{xs}\mu}{D_H} \sqrt{Be_D}